 Every human being on the planet, regardless of age, gender or culture, has a set of priorities or values.
 These priorities can evolve and change as you grow, but at any moment in your life, you have values that are most important to you which dictate your perceptions, decisions and actions.

 On the flip side, anytime you are doing lower priority actions, you devalue yourself.
 You’re automatically engaging the lower – more primitive part of the brain where you want immediate gratification rather than recognizing your long-term vision.
-This tends to shroud and cloud the clarity of your more inspiring mission.
+This tends to shroud and cloud the clarity of your more inspiring mission and self mastery.
 It also hinders the power that you have to make a difference in the world.

 The free Value Determination Process on my website is a great place to start, if you have yet to determine your values and their demonstrated priority.